-If you have additional questions or are looking for more information, please feel free to contact FLC Staff.
+For additional questions or more information, please contact the FLC Staff.

 Grantees must prioritize applications of eligible households satisfying the following conditions: